Hippos-Sussita

 Hippos-Sussita and the Decapolis

-Decapolis was a termu sed to describe a group of ten cities in the southern Levant that were culturally were affiliated during the Roman period.
-These cities were all centers of Greek and Roman culture and were well supported by the Romans.
-Some of these cities exist to this day, and some have become archaeological sites.
+The term “Decapolis” described a group of ten cities in the southern Levant that served as centers of Greek and Roman culture, all supported by the Romans.
+Some of these cities still exist, and some have become archaeological sites.
 Six of these cities are today in Jordan (Gerasa, Gadara, Pella, Amman, Capitolias, and Raphana).
-Two are in Syria (Damascus and Canatha), and two in Israel (Beit-Shean and Hippos-Sussita).
+Two are in Syria (Damascus and Canatha), and two are in Israel (Beit-Shean and Hippos-Sussita).